cu2/KT/docs/persona_interview_questions_v2.md

     - you like
     - you hate
 - Why do you like them? e.g. entertainment, escaping reality, intellectual, emotional, job/studies
+    - give examples for each
+- Why do you hate them?
+    - give examples for each
 - How do you choose films you watch?
     - actively search/explore? or just an article/facebook post/comment by friend comes by?
     - popularity, mood, cinema program, director, genre, period, actors